 CNN video of Mexico Beach after Hurricane Michael in 2018.
-Credit: screenshot
+Credit: CNN screenshot

 Joel Schubert still sounds burned up about the wait for U.S. Federal Emergency Management Agency trailers to reach people left homeless by Hurricane Michael last October.